-- Provision of support to licence holders in regard to completion of required forms and application information, in regard to administrative requirements. - Ensure new lease and licence applications meet the requirements outlined in PIRSA Fisheries and Aquaculture's zone policy requirements where applicable. - Provision of support to lease and licence holders in regard to the submission of required forms to the State Commission Assessment Panel (SCAP) and/or relevant local government councils.
+- Provision of support to licence holders in regard to discussing development proposals and completion of required forms and application information, in regard to administrative requirements. - Ensure new lease and licence applications meet the requirements outlined in PIRSA Fisheries and Aquaculture's zone policy requirements where applicable. - Provision of support to lease and licence holders in regard to the submission of required forms to the State Commission Assessment Panel (SCAP) and/or relevant local government councils.